A Protective and Informative Guide by an Experienced Criminal Defense Attorney

 It’s important to know that if at some point in the future you want to gain a lawful status in this country, then the outcome of your domestic violence case is critically important.
 A miscalculation in your defense would place roadblocks on your path to a lawful status in the future.

-Use Our Legal Experience To Your Advantage
+Use Our Legal Experience to Your Advantage

 At the Stein-Conaway Law Firm, P.C. we have proven experience defending our non-US citizen clients against domestic violence accusations and structuring settlements for our clients’ criminal cases in ways that help to save their immigration options for the future.